Raziz1/Altium_Tutorial_Project/README.md

 The following files were completed as a part of the Altium free PCB design course.
 Project A - A Power Regulator and LED Board.
 The PCB design course can be found at the following link below
 * [Altium Education Courses](https://education.altium.com/)

+This project goes over all the material covered in this course which includes
+* Schematics & Libraries
+* PCB Layout
+* Routing & Basic Signal Integrity
+* PCB Manufacturing

 ## Functional Requirements